 Registration is now closed because the maximum number of registrants has been reached.
 To join the wait list, please email email@example.com.

 Students must be registered before checking in on July 14th – walk-ins cannot be accommodated.

 You have the option to attend Summer Orientation the day of Residence Overnight Orientation or the day after, however you must register for both programs separately.
 See above for Summer Orientation Registration.

 Getting a good start is critical to success in university.
 Summer Orientation is a one-day program designed to achieve this for new students and their parent(s) or guardian(s).
 The Summer Orientation sessions begin early in July and run until mid-August.
 Each session focuses on promoting student academic success and personal development.
-Every orientation session consists of: a faculty presentation on academic transition, course registration assistance and review (for proper registration), a campus tour, getting your Campus Card & universal bus pass, dining in the Fresh Food Company, information on campus services such as student support services, residence life, fall orientation programs and the chance to meet other new students in your academic program and network.
+Every orientation session consists of: a faculty presentation on academic transition, course registration assistance and review (for proper registration), a campus tour, getting your Campus Card & universal bus pass, dining in The Caf, information on campus services such as student support services, residence life, fall orientation programs and the chance to meet other new students in your academic program and network.
 This will help every new student enter university informed and confident.

 It can be intimidating moving to a new “home”.
 During the Living in Residence session, you will find out what you should (and shouldn’t) bring with you when you move-in, what to expect in your room, who the members of our Residence Life Staff team are, meal plan information and much more!
 You will also receive a tour of residence in order to familiarize yourself with your new community.

 If you do not plan on living in residence in September, there is an off-campus session in which you will find out how to get involved on campus to meet other Carleton students, how to conduct your off-campus housing search if you are not living at home and information on off-campus meal plans.